Strategist. Pathfinder. Facilitative leader.

 About Kathy Smith

-Kathy was a senior fellow on the University of Oregon Advisory Council for Planning, Public Policy, and Management; as adjunct faculty at the University, Kathy has taught courses in marketing for public service organizations, and leadership and change in public organizations.
+Kathy is also a past board member of Parenting Now! and was a senior fellow on the University of Oregon Advisory Council for Planning, Public Policy, and Management.
+As adjunct faculty at the UO, Kathy has taught courses in marketing for public service organizations, and leadership and change in public organizations.